 Please talk to your physician to work out a detailed plan to manage your IBS.
 This plan may include using KijimeaTM IBS ( Amazon).
 In addition, affected individuals are often advised to be careful about their diet.
 Common recommendations are:

 Keep a diary of your diet

 A food diary can help you and your physician find out which foods and which circumstances might contribute to your digestive problems.
 Record your eating habits and your bowel symptoms.
-You can download a free template for your food diary here.

 Eat slowly and in peace

 Take time for your meals.
 Chew each bite thoroughly.
 Try to avoid swallowing a lot of air while eating.
 In addition, IBS patients often have problems digesting larger portions.
 Too much food in the digestive tract at once can trigger the typical IBS symptoms.
 Therefore, have several smaller meals a day so that less stress is put on the stomach and intestines.